qutang/mhealth-storage-format/event-format.md

 2. Other column names are in UPPERCASE style, separated by `_`, allowed characters: *alphabets* and *digits*.

-3. Column names should be predefined for a specific event type.
+3. Column names should be predefined for a specific event type, including its name and value type.

 3. If containing multiple participants, the second column should be `PARTICIPANT_ID`.